August 6, 2019

 If you have forgotten the ESXi default password, there is no need to panic since the password can be reset.
 Today’s blog post has covered four methods of changing an ESXi default password for a root user.
 You cannot reset the forgotten root password to an ESXi default password because there is no default password for ESXi root user.
 Choosing the method which you want to use for changing your forgotten ESXi password depends on a few factors – whether your ESXi host is accessible in vCenter, whether you have the Enterprise Plus license, and whether you have other ESXi hosts with a known root password.
 Knowing all four methods allows you to restore access to your ESXi hosts in almost all cases.

 No matter what password you use on ESXi hosts don’t forget to back up your VMs.
 Having VM backups can protect your data, save money and time.
-If you want to learn more about NAKIVO Backup & Replication, request a live demo by one of our engineers or download a full-featured free trial to test NAKIVO Backup & Replication in your virtual environment today and see the product in action.
+If you want to learn more about NAKIVO Backup & Replication, request a live demo by one of our engineers to test NAKIVO Backup & Replication in your virtual environment today and see the product in action.